onap/integration/docs/docs_scaleout.rst

 Known Issues and Resolutions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+1) SO fails service distribution

+Resolution: Update SO database as below

+- Connect to the SO database POD
+- Login to mysql: mysql -uroot -ppassword
+- Select database: use catalogdb:
+- Update tables:
+    - ALTER TABLE vnf_resource_customization MODIFY IF EXISTS RESOURCE_INPUT varchar(20000);
+    - ALTER TABLE network_resource_customization MODIFY IF EXISTS RESOURCE_INPUT varchar(20000);
+    - ALTER TABLE allotted_resource_customization MODIFY IF EXISTS RESOURCE_INPUT varchar(20000);

-1) When running closed loop-enabled scale out, the closed loop designed in CLAMP conflicts with the default closed loop defined for the old vLB/vDNS use case
+2) When running closed loop-enabled scale out, the closed loop designed in CLAMP conflicts with the default closed loop defined for the old vLB/vDNS use case

 Resolution: Change TCA configuration for the old vLB/vDNS use case